h5rdly/webtoken/README.md

 ##  Compatibility

 Effort is made to make toke as compatible as possible with [PyJWT](https://github.com/jpadilla/pyjwt).
-To that effect, changes are made to make the relevant tests from the extensive PyJWT [test suite](https://github.com/jpadilla/pyjwt/tree/master/tests) pass.
+For compatibility details, See the readme under [tests](https://github.com/h5rdly/webtoken/tree/main/tests).

 ##  Crypto

-Toke is backed by [jsonwebtoken](https://github.com/Keats/jsonwebtoken) and [aws-lc-rs](https://github.com/aws/aws-lc-rs).
+The crypto backend used by webtoken is [aws-lc-rs](https://github.com/aws/aws-lc-rs).

 ### Supported algorithms